RonaldTinashe/Morabaraba.Core/README.md

 * Placing
 * Shooting
 * Movement
+* Termination
+    * Draw if there have been no shots in 10 moves and both players are flying

 ### TODO

 * Termination
-    * Draw if there have been no shots in 10 moves and both players are flying
     * Win if the opponent cannot move
     * Win if the opponent concedes
     * Win if the opponent has 2 cows on the board and is flying